Projekt Melody

-Projekt Melody, or Melody (メロディー) for short, is a 3D anime-styled live streamer, or VTuber, and pornographic actress.
+Projekt Melody, or more commonly known as Melody (メロディー) for short, is an American 3D anime-styled live streamer, or VTuber, and pornographic actress.
 She first appeared when her Twitter account opened in July 2019, and she has live streamed on Chaturbate and Twitch since early 2020.
 During her first three days of Chaturbate streaming, Melody's Twitter followers rose from 700 to over 20,000, and her sudden rise in popularity had mixed reactions.
-In late 2020, Melody became a founding member of VShojo, one of the first VTuber talent agencies based in the Western world.
+In late 2020, Melody became a founding member of VShojo, one of the first VTuber talent agencies based in the Western world; she would later leave the company after various controversies.
 She describes herself as an artificial intelligence, although she is performed by a real person.

 Overview

 DigitrevX, an American animator of anime-style 3D character models for VTubers, was commissioned to create Projekt Melody's original avatar.
 She is rendered in real time using the game engine Unity.
 She has purple and blue hair and an adhesive bandage on her nose, and her appearance was influenced by anime such as Ghost in the Shell and Hyperdimension Neptunia.

 Melody claims to be an artificial intelligence, with her first appearance in July 2019 on Twitter involving her acting as a broken chat program that progressively developed sentience.
 She describes herself as "the first ...
 3D rendered hentai camgirl."